Nucleophagy & Anaphase “Surveillance”

-The “Big Picture”: For an overview of the cool chromosome biology that motivates our work, check out our Research Overview page.
+The “Big Picture”: For an overview of how our work on chromosomal stability connects to cellular disease states, check out our Research Overview page.

 The big question: How are the final steps in cell division coordinated with the completion of DNA replication and the “resolution” of sister chromatids?